JonnyGamer/ClassicalMathReferences/README.md

 ### Pythagoras of Samos
 1. On Nature
+2. On Statesmanship
+3. On Education
+4. On the Universe
+5. The Sacred Poem
+6. On the Soul
+7. On Piety
+8. Helothales
+9. Croton
+10. Kopidas, Liars
-2. ???
-Poems he attributed to Orpheus
+11. ???
+Poems he attributed to Orpheus, possibly 4-10

 ### Alcmaeon of Croton (fl.
 5th century BC)
 1. On Nature
 2. He also wrote several other medical and philosophical works, of which nothing but the titles and a few fragments have been preserved by Stobaeus, Plutarch, and Galen.

+### Aston of Croton
+1. ?
+Many works attributed to Pythagoras

 ### Hipassus of Metapontum (c.
 530 – c.
 450 BC)
-1. Mystic Discourse
+1. Mystic Discourse, On the Mysteries

+### Lysis of Taras
+1. ?
+Some work falsy attributed to Pythagoras

 ### Philolaus (c.
 470 BC – c.
 385 BC)
 1. On Nature